compops/gpo-ifac2014/README.md

 Particle Bayesian optimisation for parameter inference in nonlinear state space models

-This code was downloaded from < https://github.com/compops/gpo-ifac2014 > or from < http://liu.johandahlin.com/ > and contains the code used to produce some of the results in
+This code was downloaded from < https://github.com/compops/gpo-ifac2014 > and contains the code used to produce some of the results in

-*J. Dahlin and F. Lindsten, Particle filter-based Gaussian Process Optimisation for Parameter Inference.
-Proceedings of the 18th World Congress of the International Federation of Automatic Control (IFAC), Cape Town, South Africa, August 2014. *
+J. Dahlin and F. Lindsten, **Particle filter-based Gaussian Process Optimisation for Parameter Inference**.
+In Proceedings of the 18th World Congress of the International Federation of Automatic Control (IFAC), Cape Town, South Africa, August 2014.

 A pre-print of the paper is found at < http://arxiv.org/abs/1311.0689 >.